Ph.D., Florida State University

 Influence Behavior/Proactivity

-Dr. Wayne Hochwarter is the Melvin T. Stith Sr. Professor in Business Administration in the Department of Management at Florida State University's College of Business.
+Dr. Wayne Hochwarter is the Melvin T. Stith Sr. Professor of Business Administration in the Department of Management at Florida State University's College of Business.
 He has published more than 100 scientific and applied articles covering a wide range of topics, including employee entitlement, worker engagement, job stress, layoffs, workplace politics, abusive work behaviors, personal accountability, optimism and leadership-focused motivation strategies.
 In addition, his research has been the subject of discussions in major business/social publications (Business Week, Inc., CIO, The Christian Science Monitor, Computerworld, HR Magazine, Workforce Week, Macleans, Psychology Today), domestic newspapers (Wall Street Journal, USA Today, New York Times, Chicago Tribune, Miami Herald, Orlando Sun-Sentinel), international newspapers (Times of India, China Daily, Daily Mail – UK) and news/radio programs (NPR, Minnesota Public Radio, MSNBC - Insana Show, ABC Evening News, WIOD AM/FM - Miami).

 Hochwarter received his bachelor’s degree in management from St. Francis University, his MBA from DePaul University and his doctoral degree in business administration with a major in human resource management and organizational behavior from Florida State University.